Jerami76/100-days-of-code/log.md

 ### Day 28,29: February 18,19, 2019

 **Today's Progress**: Spent 2 solid hours on my product page and almost finished mobile!
 Added product boxes, and content.
 Need to align text(broke for some reason, I think I changed an id.
 No worries.
 I'll finish it in the next few hours but, missed yesterdays post and today is already late.
-Want to at least post so I don't go 2 dyas without posting or tweeting.
+Want to at least post so I don't go 2 days without posting or tweeting.

 **Thoughts:** AGAIN!!!Missed another day of posting due to an insane sleep schedule but, trying to get better.
 That said, used a pom timer to put in 2 solid hours and could go for more.
 I think the 25min increments helps same as last post.
 Need to figure out why I'm not able to space my product boxes.
 I think it's because I have a body height set in grid.
 I can fix that.
 Also, answered my first code question on Twitter yesterday.
 That made me feel good.